Blog

 The Conservative Government moved cautiously on this, though.
 In 2021 the ‘model contract’ that landlords are encouraged to use when creating tenancies was re-issued with a clause requiring consent for pets to be the default position and for landlords to object in writing within 28 days of a written pet request from a tenant giving ‘a good reason’.

-“A tenant must seek the prior written consent of the landlord should they wish to keep pets or other animals at the property.
-A landlord must not unreasonably withhold or delay a written request from a Tenant without considering the request on its own merits.
+“As part of the Renters Rights Act, the contract now says:“A tenant must seek the prior written consent of the landlord should they wish to keep pets or other animals at the property.
+A landlord must not unreasonably withhold or delay a written request from a tenant without considering the request on its own merits.
 The landlord should accept such a request where they are satisfied the tenant is a responsible pet owner and the pet is of a kind that is suitable in relation to the nature of the premises at which it will be kept.”

-Pet damage insurance
+Pet deposits and insurance

 At Total Landlord we understand that many landlords worry about the additional wear and tear that pets can cause.
 That’s why we are introducing pet damage protection.
 Our new product helps protect your property against damage caused by your tenants’ pets, so that you can rent to pet owners without paying out of your pocket for costly repairs.